Camphul/Trampoline/trampoline-example-app/README.md

-#trampoline-example-app
+# trampoline-example-app

-Example app using trampoline libs
+Example app using trampoline modules.
+This module is currently being used to aid development.